mhaugrud/msumcspy/_sources/ClassesBasics/UserDefinedClasses.rst

 The variables ``p`` and ``q`` are assigned references to two new ``Account`` objects.
 A function like ``Turtle`` or ``Account`` that creates a new object instance is called a **constructor**.
-Every class automatically uses the name of the class as the name of the constructor function.
+Every class automatically uses the name of the class as the name of the constructor method.
-The definition of the constructor function is done when you write the ``__init__`` function.
+The definition of the constructor function is done when you write the ``__init__`` method.

 .. index:: object; instantiation